Edge Delta Lookup Processor

 For key_fields, the event_field specifies the key value in the data item and binds it to the lookup_field.
 For each data item, the processor extracts the event_field value and compares it to each value in lookup_field for a match.

-See how to use lookup tables for information on how the key_fields bind a data item field and a table field.
+See Understanding Lookup Tables for information on how the key_fields bind a data item field and a table field.

 Multiple key_fields (compound matching)